radiantearth/stac-spec/api-spec/api-spec.md

 A typical OAFeat will have multiple collections, and each will just offer simple search for its particular collection at `GET /collections/{collectionId}/items`.
-Due to the limited parameter support in OGC API - Features, it is recommended to use the STAC API endpoint `POST /search` for advanced queries.
+The main STAC endpoint specified beyond what OAFeat offers is `/search`, which offers cross-collection search.
+A primary use case of STAC is to search diverse imagery collections (like Landsat, Sentinel, MODIS) by location and cloud cover for any relevant image.
+So the ability to do searches across Collections is required, and is not yet specified by OAFeat.
+Due to the limited parameter support in OGC API - Features, it is recommended to use the STAC API endpoint `POST /search` for advanced queries, as it supports richer options.
-The filtering is made to be compatible between STAC API and OGC API - Features whenever feasible, and the two specs seek to share the general query and filtering patterns.
+The filtering is made to be compatible between STAC API and OGC API - Features whenever feasible, and the two specs seek to share the general query and filtering patterns, and STAC will align with OGC API when it offers advanced filtering.
-The key difference is that the STAC API search endpoints will do cross collection search.

 Implementations may **optionally** provide support for the full superset of STAC API query parameters to the `/collections/{collectionId}/items` endpoint,